DheerajSrinivas2002/ev_motor_temp_monitoring/README.md

-Dataset sourced from kagge. link:https://www.kaggle.com/datasets/wkirgsn/electric-motor-temperature Engineered time series features (lag, rolling average, delta) Trained a Random Forest regression model achieving MAE of 0.67°C Deployed as an interactive Streamlit web app with live predictions
+Dataset sourced from kagge. link:https://www.kaggle.com/datasets/wkirgsn/electric-motor-temperature Engineered time series features (lag, rolling average, delta) Trained a Random Forest regression model achieving MAE of 0.67°C Deployed as an interactive Streamlit web app with live predictions.
+Still ironing out the kinks on the slider range and how it affects the final output

 Tech stack
 Python, Pandas, Scikit-learn, Matplotlib, Streamlit, Joblib